-The applicant has gone through an extensive public outreach effort for the project.
-With the submittal of the application, staff and the applicant notified all property owners within 750 feet of the site.
+The applicant has gone through an extensive public outreach effort for the project, including public meetings during the 2019 Bond process, and five public hearings across four city board and commissions for the Municipal Use Master Site Plan approval process - Parks and Recreation, Development Review Board, Planning Commission, and City Council.
+Staff and the applicant notified all property owners within 750 feet of the site and posted hearing signs.
 The applicant also held two virtual open houses.
-Staff has received many letters of concern from the Las Piedras subdivision to the north (see Attachment #9.)
-Citizen concerns include park size, increased traffic, security, lighting, and more.
+Staff has received phone calls and comments of support and opposition to the proposed park.